nim-lang/Nim/doc/contributing.rst

 Always refer to a github issue using the following exact syntax: `bug #1234` as shown above, so that it's consistent and easier to search or for tooling.
-Some browser extensions (eg https://github.com/sindresorhus/refined-github) will even turn those in clickable links when it works.
+Some browser extensions (e.g. https://github.com/sindresorhus/refined-github) will even turn those in clickable links when it works.

 Rationale for using a separate test file instead of `when isMainModule:` block: